 Imetelstat is a lipid conjugated 13-mer oligonucleotide that we designed to be complementary to and bind with high affinity to the RNA template of telomerase, thereby directly inhibiting telomerase activity.
+Imetelstat does not elicit its effect through an antisense inhibition of protein translation.
 The compound has a proprietary thio-phosphoramidate backbone, which is designed to provide resistance to the effect of cellular nucleases, thus conferring improved stability in plasma and tissues, as well as improved binding affinity to its target.
 To improve the ability of imetelstat to penetrate cellular membranes, we conjugated the oligonucleotide to a lipid group.
-Imetelstat's IC50, or half maximal inhibitory concentration, is 0.5-10 nM in cell free assays.
-The tissue half-life of imetelstat, or the time it takes for the concentration or amount of imetelstat to be reduced by half, in bone marrow, spleen, liver and tumor has been estimated to be 41 hours in humans, based on data from our animal studies and clinical trial data.
-The tissue half-life indicates how long a drug will remain present in the tissues, and a longer tissue half-life may enable a drug to remain at effective doses for a longer period of time.
+Imetelstat's IC50, or half maximal inhibitory concentration, is 0.5 - 10 nM in cell free assays.
+Single-dose kinetics in patients has shown dose-dependent increases in exposure to imetelstat, with a plasma half-life, which is the time it takes for the concentration or amount of imetelstat to be reduced by half, ranging from 4 - 5 hours.
+Data from animal studies and clinical trials have suggested that the residence time of imetelstat in bone marrow is long, with 0.19 - 0.51 μM observed at 41 - 45 hours after a 7.5 mg/kg dose in patients.
 Imetelstat also has been shown in nonclinical studies to exhibit relatively preferential inhibition of the clonal proliferation of malignant progenitor cells compared to normal progenitors.
 For these reasons, imetelstat has been studied as a treatment for malignant diseases.

 Imetelstat is the first telomerase inhibitor to advance to clinical development.
 The Phase 1 trials that we completed evaluated the safety, tolerability, pharmacokinetics and pharmacodynamic effects of imetelstat.
 We established doses and dosing schedules that were tolerable and achieved target exposures in patients that were consistent with those required for efficacy in animal models.
-We believe adverse events were generally manageable and reversible.
 The dose-limiting toxicities were thrombocytopenia, or reduced platelet count, and neutropenia, or reduced neutrophil count.
 Following intravenous administration of imetelstat using tolerable dosing regimens, clinically relevant and significant inhibition of telomerase activity was observed in various types of tissue in which telomerase activity is measurable, including normal bone marrow hematopoietic cells, malignant plasma cells, hair follicle cells and peripheral blood mononuclear cells.